warren-bank/mirror-XMail-mail-server/Readme.txt

 	Added a new  SERVER.TAB  variable "CheckMailerDomain" that, if on ( "1" ), force XMail to validate the sender domain ( "MAIL FROM:<...@xxx>" ) by looking up DNS/MX entries.
 	Fixed the bug that made XMail to not accept users to add if a wildcard alias were defined.
+Date 05-02-2001	 0.68
+	Fixed a buffer overflow vulnerability in CTRL server and added command string validation to all servers.
+	Added 8BITMIME and PIPELINING support ( it was already compliant ).
+	Added a new SERVER.TAB option "HeloUseRootDomain" to make XMail to use the "RootDomain" like HELO domain.
+	Added FINGER service access control based on the peer IP address.
+A new file FINGER.IPMAP.TAB has been added to MAIL_ROOT with the same meaning of the ones used with SMTP, POP3 and CTRL services.
+	Fixed a bug that caused XMail to drop the first character of the headers if there was no space between the colon and the header value.
+	Added extended SMTP log informations by adding an extra ( last ) field to the log file.
+	Added a new SERVER.TAB variable "AllowSmtpVRFY" ( default off ) to enable the SMTP VRFY command.
+	Added a new SMTP auth flag 'V' to enable VRFY command ( bypassing SERVER.TAB settings ).
+	Improved the POP3 sync method to fetch and distribute mail that uses an external POP3 mailbox to collect more accounts togheter.
+Before the method failed if the user was not in the first "To:" address, while now all addresses contained in "To:", "Cc:" and "Bcc:" are checked.
+There is also a new SERVER.TAB variable "Pop3SyncErrorAccount" whose use is catch all emails that has been fetched but has had delivery errors.